Presented by Deborah Hall, MD, PhD

-Figure 1 contains the different forms of Fragile X Expansions and Fragile X-Associated Disorders.
+Figure 1 The different forms of Fragile X expansions and Fragile X-associated disorders.

 Why This Matters

 When the diagnosis (definitive, probable, or possible) of FXTAS is established, the treatment will focus on the control of motor and non-motor symptoms.
-Treatment should be individualized and patient-centered, and may involve the use of medication(s), psychological/ family/ genetic counseling, rehabilitation, and even surgery.
+Treatment should be individualized and patient-centered and may involve the use of medications; psychological, family, and genetic counseling; rehabilitation; and even surgery.